RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

     <Ddg name=ddg confidence=0/>
 ```

 Note that file inclusion occurs recursively, so that included files may include other files.
-Circular dependencies (<i>e.g.</i> file1.xml includes file2.xml includes file3.xml includes file1.xml) are prohibited.
+Circular dependencies (<i>e.g.</i> file1.xml includes file2.xml includes file3.xml includes file1.xml) are prohibited, and will result in an error.
+Multiple inclusions of the same file are permitted, however (though this would rarely be advisable).
 Variable substitution occurs after file inclusion, which means that ```%%variable%%``` statements may occur in included files; however, this also means that ```xi:include``` blocks cannot contain ```%%variable%%``` statements.

 revert\_design\_to\_native application
 ----------------------------------